 - Option 2 (no lodging): $3,000, includes all program activities and materials, 10 weekday lunches, and local transportation via the metro while in Washington, D.C.
 Participants are responsible for making their own travel arrangements to and from Washington, D.C., and making their own lodging arrangements for the duration of the program, as well as their own lunches during the weekend and all dinners.
 Note: Hotels in the Washington metro area can run $200+ per night during the early summer.

-Two policy workshops is being offered in 2017:
+Two policy workshops are being offered in 2017:

 - Monday, June 12th to Friday, June 23rd